DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 The most essential problem is that there is an upper limit to the carrying capacity in the single cluster mode, and when the cluster fails, it cannot fail over quickly.

 It is for these various reasons that multicluster has almost become a new trend in cloud computing.
-With the birth of the new architecture, new problems have emerged one after another, especially in multicluster scenarios, where business governance, monitoring, and network communication are also facing severe challenges.
+With the birth of the new architecture, new problems have emerged one after another, especially in multicluster use cases, where business governance, monitoring, and network communication are also facing severe challenges.
 At this time, I have to mention service mesh.
-Theoretically speaking, this technology has the ability to solve the above problems from its design genes in multicloud and multicluster scenarios.
+Theoretically speaking, this technology has the ability to solve the above problems from its design genes in multicloud and multicluster use cases.

-Why is it said that service mesh can support complex multicloud scenarios?
+Why is it said that service mesh can support complex multicloud cases?
 The service mesh sinks its own capabilities to the infrastructure level, so in theory, in a multicloud environment, it can naturally perceive various information of its own cloud business, such as service address, link relationship between services, etc. information, The mesh aggregates the perceived information into a complete multicloud network topology.
 In a known and controllable multicloud topology, users can observe and control business communications from a high latitude.